SALT of the EARTH

 Jesus, during his famous sermon given on a mount, stated that believers were the 'salt of the earth' and warned that it was possible for them to lose their 'saltiness.'
 If believers lost their "flavor," they would be of no benefit to others.
 They would then only be worthy of being "thrown out and trampled upon by men" (Matthew 5:13).
 We begin to find our answer regarding the meaning of what Jesus stated by noting the context in which it was given.

 Jesus tells those wishing to follow him that they must make a difference in the world.
 The difference made is "the flavor" or the good works believers are to do that are to shine like a light on a lampstand and offer a witness for Christ.

-Also consider that for many years salt was used as a agent to slow the decay of meat and other foods so that they could be edible for a longer period of time.
-Christians who obey God and do his will also act as a preservative of the human race and the earth by slowing down the moral and spiritual decay of the world around them.
+Consider that for many years salt was used as an agent to slow the decay of meat and other foods so that they could be edible for a longer period.
+Christians who obey God and do his will act as a preservative of the human race and the earth by slowing down the moral and spiritual decay of the world around them.

 Making a difference, however, even includes even more than our actions.
 According to the apostle Paul, we must also use our words like salt to season or benefit those we talk to (Colossians 4:5 - 6).